 A criminal charge for manslaughter carries with it some of the most severe consequences under Arizona law.
-Sentencing for manslaughter can mean decades spend in prison.
-Educating yourself about the charge of manslaughter and developing a robust manslaughter defense with the help of an experienced manslaughter lawyer is mandatory.
+Sentencing for manslaughter can mean decades spent in prison.
+Educating yourself about this type of homicide charge and developing a robust manslaughter defense with the help of an experienced manslaughter lawyer is mandatory.

 Under Arizona law, A.R.S. § 13-1103, a person can be charged five different ways:

 Each of the five types of this murder charge are explained in further detail below: